Want to Dine Like a Celeb? These Are the A-List Approved Melbourne Restaurants Stars Love

 Kourtney Kardashian and Travis Barker

-We’re convinced that Kourtney Kardashian and Travis Barker rolled into Melbourne, not for the glitz, but for the grub.
+We’re convinced that Kourtney Kardashian and Travis Barker rolled into Melbourne back in early 2024, not for the glitz, but for the grub.
 They tucked into no-frills vegan sandwiches at Smith & Deli, where plant-based eats punch well above their weight.
 Later, they hit Lona Misa in South Yarra for bold Latin flavours with a twist.
 Forget the red carpet; Melbourne’s food scene is where the real stars shine.

 Loved our wrap-up of the best A-list-approved Melbourne restaurants and after some more luxe inspo?
 Check out our edit of the best facials in Melbourne, then take a look at our guide to the best hatted restaurants in Melbourne